 ID pointers: Forewing is grey with a sub-quadrate dorsal blotch that extends, somewhat diffusely, to the costa.
 The terminal area is a rufous-brown.
 Otherwise there are variable sprinklings of black and white scaling across the grey ground colour.

-Distribution: (Last record: 23 June 2006 at Robin Wood ) – Only two records since 1985 would suggest this to be a an uncommon or rare species in the VC%7 recording area.
+Distribution: (Last record: 2023 at Allestree ) – Seven records since 1996 would suggest this to be a an uncommon or rare species in the VC57 recording area.
 It should be relatively abundant in the county where there is Scots Pine.
+Latest record from Allestree 28/5/2023.

 Wingspan: 13-15mm